-- Determine weather cost share commitment and cumulative activity will be met.
+- Determine wether cost share commitment and cumulative activity will be met.

 - Ensure compliance and remove transactions for pre-award costs.

-- Close out program income activity and take appropriate action as neeeded.
+- Close out program income activity and take appropriate action as needed.

 - Close out transactions for unallowable expenses, such as normally indirect transactions.